 Green Earth is a small, casual, all-vegan, Asian-influenced fusion cafe with an extensive menu that includes sushi rolls, nachos, vegan philly cheese steak, summer rolls, spring rolls, poutine, various salads, and pretty much anything that’s made it’s way into mainstream American dining.
 It’s the closest all-vegan spot to the main Colorado Blvd drag of Old Town Pasadena.
 Green Earth offers online ordering, delivery, and catering.

-Sage Cafe and Kind Kreme – 319 South Arroyo Pkwy – CLOSED
+Sage Cafe and Kind Kreme – 319 South Arroyo Pkwy – MOVED

 Vegetarian Restaurants in Pasadena

-Despite “health” in the name, and their policy of no refined sugars, no hi-fructose corn syrup, no hydrogenated oils, and no artificial flavors, Orean’s all-vegetarian fare still tastes like yummy bad-for-y0u fast-food.
+Formerly Orean’s Health Express.
+Despite “health” in the name, and their policy of no refined sugars, no hi-fructose corn syrup, no hydrogenated oils, and no artificial flavors, Orean’s all-vegetarian fare still tastes like yummy bad-for-you fast-food.
 I recommend the vegan version of the “salad burger.”
 BUT that is one of the only vegan menu items and it’s actually really hard to tell what is vegan because nothing is marked.
 It’s not even obvious that it’s a vegetarian restaurant except for the giant cow sign that says “stop eating our babies.”
-I do believe Orean’s has vegan milkshakes.
+I do believe they have vegan milkshakes.